ezcatdb/molbiol_lung_corpus-guidelines/_event/Biological_process.md

 This event is based on the <a href="http://www.nactem.ac.uk/meta-knowledge/">GENIA-Meta-knowledge corpus</a> at <a href="http://www.nactem.ac.uk/">NaCTeM</a>.

-This event will be difficult to be classified into other biological events, such as [Cellular_process]() and [Molecular_function](), as it is on higher level than those events.
+This event will be difficult to be classified into the other biological events, such as [Cellular_process]() and [Molecular_function](), as it is on higher level than the other events.

 The following words/phrases can be triggers of this event: